-The “All on 4” dental implant protocol has become very popular because it is the most economic approach to dental implant care.
+The “All-on-4” dental implant protocol has become very popular because it is the most economic approach to dental implant care.
 This procedure allows the doctor to build an upper and/or lower smile using only four titanium implants per arch for support.
 The strength of titanium and its non-decay property make the “All on 4” a solution for many patients.
-For anatomical reasons, arches treated with All on 4 Dental Implants will usually be shorter in length than a full complement of natural teeth.
+For anatomical reasons, arches treated with All-on-4® Treatment Concept Dental Implants will usually be shorter in length than a full complement of natural teeth.

-In many cases, the engineering of All on 4 Dental Implants will function effectively for a long period of time.
-In others where there are variables such as systemic abnormalities or intense personalities, the “All on 4” approach may need to be upgraded and a more reliable implant structure may be required to support a healthy smile.
+In many cases, the engineering of All-on-4® Treatment Concept Dental Implants will function effectively for a long period of time.
+In others where there are variables such as systemic abnormalities or intense personalities, the “All-on-4” approach may need to be upgraded and a more reliable implant structure may be required to support a healthy smile.

-Pi Prosthodontists routinely provide patients with the “All on 4” dental implant protocol; however, generally speaking they advocate the use of more implants to effect the best biomechanics.
-The more implants supporting the prosthesis, the greater is the surface for chewing forces to be distributed.
+Pi Dental Center Prosthodontists routinely provide patients with the “All-on-4” dental implant protocol; however, in some cases, the doctors advocate the use of more implants to effect the best bio-mechanics.
+This is because more implants supporting the prosthesis, the greater is the surface for chewing forces to be distributed.

 How Stress Affects Implants